Copyright Matters! Some Key Questions and Answers for Teachers (4th Edition) (PDF)

 Thank you visiting the "Copyright for Educators" page.

-This page is intented to direct teachers to resources that will help them make sense of copyright law in Canada.
+This page is intended to direct teachers to resources that will help them make sense of copyright law in Canada.

 For information on alternatives to traditional copyright such as creative commons and open access resources and alternatives please visit the following page: